syl20bnr/spacemacs-elpa-mirror/melpa/hy-mode-readme.txt

 (defvar hy-shell-buffer nil
   "The current shell buffer for Hy.")

+(defvar hy-shell-internal-buffer nil
+  "The current internal shell buffer for Hy.")

 (defvar hy--shell-output-filter-in-progress nil
   "Whether we are waiting for output in `hy-shell-send-string-no-output'.")